 - 6.76 Current industrial occupiers in Bromsgrove district span from a wide range of industries for space across all size ranges but especially below 9,300 sq m (10,000 sq ft).
 Many of these smaller companies, use Bromsgrove district as their sole location to service the whole country and sometimes internationally.
-There are a number of high-tech industrial occupiers located around the district but especially at Ravensbank Business Park, which provides larger sized properties that are not typically seen in the district. - 6.77 Our market analysis confirms the conclusion of the last chapter that industrial space across Bromsgrove district is severely undersupplied at present, as demand is frustrated by almost non-existent immediate availability.
-The root cause of the shortage is that very little space has been developed over a prolonged period.
-The implication is that, if additional floorspace were provided in the short term, it would be readily taken up (subject of course to quality and location).
+There are a number of high-tech industrial occupiers located around the district but especially at Ravensbank Business Park, which provides larger sized properties that are not typically seen in the district. - 6.77 Our market analysis confirms the conclusion of the last chapter that industrial space across Bromsgrove district is severely undersupplied at present55, as demand is frustrated by almost non-existent immediate availability.
+The root cause of the

-&lt;sup>55 Market analysis by its nature focuses on present market conditions.
+55 Market analysis by its nature focuses on present market conditions.
 Therefore it tells us little about the long-term future.
 For this long-term perspective we have to rely on forecasts, which are presented in Chapter 5 above.